 - Report Creation — If a malware threat is particularly tough to removal, the app will produce a detailed report for you to share with a security professional or on a security forum.

-The developer of the app explicitly warns against acts on the report unless you are extremely sure of your actions.
-Due to the power of the tool, doing do can severely damage your system.
+The developer of the app explicitly warns against acting on the report unless you are extremely sure of your actions.
+Due to the power of the tool, doing so can severely damage your system.

 Which Tool Do You Use?